Neosho River

 The Neosho River, a tributary of the Arkansas River in eastern Kansas and northeastern Oklahoma, is approximately 463 miles long.

-The waterway is formed by two branches, one of which rises a few miles west of Parkerville in Morris County, while the other has its source in the southwest part of Wabaunsee County, at a point a little southeast of the village of Alta Vista.
+The waterway is formed by two branches, one of which rises a few miles west of Parkerville in Morris County, while the other rises in the southwest part of Wabaunsee County, at a point a little southeast of the village of Alta Vista.
 These branches unite in Morris County at a point a little northwest of Council Grove and flow in a southeast direction through the counties of Morris, Lyon, Coffey, Woodson, Allen, Neosho, Labette, and Cherokee before entering Oklahoma at a point about due south of Melrose.
 From here, it flows in a southerly direction.
 It empties into the Arkansas River near the city of Muskogee, about a mile downstream of the confluence of the Arkansas River and the Verdigris River.

 An early writer, in speaking of the tributaries of the Arkansas, said: